Career Advice

 Be a Mentor

-As a smart leader, you know that a business is only as good as the people working for it.
+As a smart leader, you know that a business is only as good as its people.
 You may want to follow the example of businessman Don Friese and focus on being a mentor.
 Mentorship is an opportunity for you to identify promising employees and provide the support they need to realize their full potential.
 Such mentorship is also good for your business, helping you cultivate a group of people who bring value to your organization.

 Show Your Employees That Your Value Them